CNN Political Commentator, Activist, and Author of The Opposite of Hate

 Sally Kohn is one of the leading progressive voices in America today.
 She is a writer, activist, CNN political commentator and the host of the “State of Resistance” podcast.
 Before that, she was a Fox News contributor — and before that worked for over 15 years as a community organizer.
 Sally’s writing has appeared in the Washington Post, New York Times, New York Magazine, More Magazine, Elle.com, RollingStone.com, USA Today, Time, Afar Magazine and many other outlets.
 Her first two TED talks, which addressed the topics of practicing kindness online and finding compassion even for your fiercest political enemies, have garnered over 3 million views.
-Her next TED talk, based on her new book The Opposite of Hate, which debuted March 16, 2018.
+Her next TED talk, based on her new book The Opposite of Hate, will debut March 16, 2018.
 Sally is also a popular keynote speaker and frequently leads media and speaking skills workshops for grassroots activists and corporate leaders.

 Previously, Sally was Senior Campaign Strategist with the Center for Community Change, a 45-year-old hub of grassroots organizations across the country.
 Sally served as co-director of ideas and innovation for the Center, helping lead the pioneering Campaign for Community Values, producing a nationally televised Presidential candidate forum in 2008, developing a new media organizing project on health care reform in rural communities and spearheading several other initiatives.